 Extremely Modified People - Zombie Boy

-Rick Genest is a Canadian artist and actor who is also known as Zombie Boy because of the corpse tattoos which cover 80% his body.
-It took several years to create this transformation from a normal man with human flesh into a zombie like corpse with skeletal, muscular, and circulatory systems that are filled with crawling insects.
+Rick Genest is a Canadian artist and actor who is better known as Zombie Boy due to the corpse tattoos which cover 80% his body.
+It took several years to create the transformation from a normal man with human flesh into a zombie like corpse with skeletal, muscular, and circulatory systems that are filled with crawling insects.
 His first appearance as Zombie Boy was in Lady Gaga's music video, Born This Way and his tattoo's have also broken Guinness World Records.
 One record for the most bones tattooed on the body, 134 in total, and the other for the most insects, 176.

 Rick's extremely modified body was sought after by Hollywood and the fashion industry after first appearing on Lady Gaga's video.
 He was the first man to become a L'Oreal spokesman with a viral video for Dermablend makeup.
 He was also the face of Jay Z's Rocawear label throughout Europe and Thierry Mugler's menswear collection.
 His modified body has featured in magazines, and several movies, and his talents don't stop there.
 Zombie Boy has also recorded music tracks and appeared as a celebrity DJ in Germany, Austria, Russia, and Belarus.
 He continues to blaze his trail launching Zombie Boy merchandise.
 His range includes apparel, cologne, leather helmets, boots, belts, home decor, and even energy drinks.

 Zombie Boy features at 4:11 in Lady Gaga's Born This Way music video.
 This was the big break that launched Zombie Boy into Hollywood.